hugnol/TestrRepo/README.md

 ## Starting Out
 To get started you'll need an IDE which you can use to work with Python.
 There is no need to use a specific one so go with the IDE that you are the most comfortable with and has support for Python.
 For the functions created in this guide [Atom](https://atom.io/) was used, but it is not necessary.

 To communicate with the DoBot we need to download the API supplied by DOBOT for the DoBot Magician.
-The file you are looking for is Dobot Demo v2.0 and can be found [here](https://www.dobot.cc/downloadcenter/dobot-magician.html?sub_cat=72#sub-download).
+The file you are looking for is [DobotDemov2.0](https://www.dobot.cc/downloadcenter/dobot-magician.html?sub_cat=72#sub-download).
 From this website you're also required to download and install the [Magician Studio](https://www.dobot.cc/downloadcenter/dobot-magician.html).
 We will not use the application itself, but the installation process contains some dependencies required to communicate with the dobot from our third party application.

 You will also need [Python](https://www.python.org/).
 Python is also available for download through the Microsoft Store.

 ## Test Program
 After extracting the contents of the DobotDemoV2.0 folder we find a list of more folders.
+These are demos for the available languages which can be used to operate the Dobot.
 The one we are going to use in this guide is the DobotDemoForPython.
 In this folder we can find a file called DobotControl.py.
 This file contains a test program which uses a connection to the Dobot through USB which makes it do a couple of gestures.
 If you have installed Python and Magician Studio correctly you should be able to run the file without any problems, as long as you are connected to the Dobot through any of your USB ports.

 ## Important Functions